tryolabs/TLSphinx/README.md

 - PCM
 - sampled at 16000 Hz

-To control the size of the buffer used to read the file the `Decoder` class has a public property
+To control the size of the buffer used to read the file, the `Decoder` class has a public property
 ```swift
 public var bufferSize: Int
 ```